georgeolson92/pingpong/readme.md

 ## Specifications

 * _It can count up to a provided number._
-  * __Example Input:__ _1_
+  * __Example Input:__ _2_
   * __Example Output:__ _[1,2]_
 * _It can determine whether each number is divisible by 3, 5, or 15._
   * __Example Input:__ _6_
   * __Example Output:__ _[1, 2, "is divisible by 3", 4, "is divisible by 5", "is divisible by 3"]_
-* _It can list out each number on the page with "ping", "pong", and "pingpong" determining whether the numbers are divisible by 3, 5 and 15 respectively_
+* _It can list out each number on the page with, and determine whether the numbers are divisible by 3, 5 and 15 by replacing them with "ping", "pong", and "pingpong" respectively._
   * __Example Input:__ _6_
   * __Example Output:__ _1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, pingpong, 16_